corda/corda/docs/source/upgrade-notes.rst

                         JoinColumn(name = "output_index", referencedColumnName = "output_index"),
                         JoinColumn(name = "transaction_id", referencedColumnName = "transaction_id")))
                 override var participants: MutableSet<AbstractParty>? = null,

+* With AMQP enabled Java classes must be compiled with the -parameter flag.

+  * If they aren't, then the error message will complain about ``arg<N>`` being an unknown parameter.
+  * If recompilation is not viable, a custom serializer can be written as per :doc:`cordapp-custom-serializers`
+  * It is important to bear in mind that with AMQP there must be an implicit mapping between constructor parameters and properties you wish included in the serialized form of a class.

+    * See :doc:`serialization` for more information

 Testing
 ~~~~~~~